 Define a pipeline for infrastructure deployments.

-The following three sections will cover each of these steps.
+Let’s do each of these steps.

-In Part 2, you learned that, by default, OpenTofu uses the local backend to store OpenTofu state in .tfstate files on your local hard drive.
+In Part 2, you learned that, by default, OpenTofu uses the local backend to store the OpenTofu state in .tfstate files on your local hard drive.
 For personal projects, this works just fine, but for professional projects with a team, you need a way to manage state that supports collaboration, locking, encryption, and multiple environments.
-This is where the other backends supported by OpenTofu come into play, such as Amazon Storage Service (S3), Azure Storage, and Google Cloud Storage (GCS).
+This is where the other backends supported by OpenTofu come into play, such as Amazon Simple Storage Service (S3), Azure Storage, and Google Cloud Storage (GCS).
 For the purposes of this blog post series, we will use S3 as a backend.

-An understanding of S3 as an OpenTofu backend is required to proceed!
+An Understanding of S3 as an OpenTofu Backend Is Required to Proceed!

-The next few sections require that you have a basic understanding of OpenTofu backends, and in particular, the S3 backend.
-If these items are new to you, check out the How to manage state and environments with OpenTofu tutorial on this blog post series’s website to learn how to create an S3 bucket and DynamoDB table for state storage and how to configure OpenTofu to use them as a backend. |
+The next few sections require a basic understanding of OpenTofu backends and, in particular, the S3 backend.
+If these items are new to you, check out the "How to Manage State and Environments with OpenTofu" tutorial on this blog post series’s website to learn how to create an S3 bucket and Amazon DynamoDB table for state storage and how to configure OpenTofu to use them as a backend. |

 To configure the lambda-sample

-an S3 bucket and DynamoDB table, and then add a backend.tf file to the lambda-sample
+module to use S3 as a backend, create an S3 bucket and DynamoDB table, and then add a backend.tf file to the lambda-sample

 module with the contents

-shown in Example 94:
+shown in Example 94.

 terraform {